reykjavik-university/2014-T-514-VEFT/Week09/Express.md

 A fairly simple Schema that uses three different data types, you can check out other datatypes that mongoose offers [here](http://mongoosejs.com/docs/schematypes.html).

 So we got our Schema defined now we need to add some operations to our Schema.
 Because this is a RESTful API we need to define CRUD methods.
-We add these methods in a seperate file under the controllers folder
+We add these methods in a seperate file under the controllers folder.

 ```javascript
 var mongoose = require('mongoose'),